amitkumarsingh01/AcadApp/README.md

 ![image](https://github.com/itheaks/AcadApp/assets/134759689/a07873e8-bd4f-42db-a851-69b176233256)

 6. **User-Friendly Interface**: Academy Analyzer offers a user-friendly interface with intuitive design elements.
-The app provides a smooth and hassle-free experience for entering, calculating, and managing academic data.
+The app provides a smooth and hassle-free experience for entering, calculating, and managing academic data.  yyy

 7. **About Page**: The about page provides information about the Academy Analyzer app, its purpose, and the team behind its development.